Nickchapman3773/Uranium-Fever/docs/recommendedspecs.md

 - SSD required.
 NVMe SSD recommended.
 At least 155gb of free space is required.

 > :::note
-> - An Optional Storage Space Clean Up section is included below for those concerned about the large installation size.
+> - An Optional Storage Space Clean Up section is included in the Setup Instructions for those concerned about the large installation size.
-> - An Optional Performance Profile is discussed below for those with weaker computers.
+> - An Optional Performance Profile is discussed the Setup Instructions for those with weaker computers.